km8273/demo-class/README.md

 # demo-class
-this is first demo class
+this is first demo git and github.